Transfer Credit for L&S Requirements

 UC Berkeley Extension

 Courses taken through UC Berkeley Extension that carry an XB or XBW prefix are identical or equivalent to courses taught at Berkeley and have catalog numbers parallel to their Berkeley counterparts.
 In addition to unit and requirement credit, XB or XBW courses receive grade points, which are included in the UC grade point average on Berkeley transcripts.
 While you are enrolled in XB or XBW courses, you will be subject to deadlines and procedures established by Berkeley Extension.
-Be sure to review the information on undergraduate credit courses on the UC Berkeley Extension website.
+Be sure to review the information on undergraduate credit courses on UC Berkeley Extension.

 Other UC Campuses

 Courses taken at other UC campuses, for example via Intercampus Visitor (ICV) Program, receive unit credit and are included in the UC grade point average on Berkeley transcripts.